tarunmenon/Elev_migration_diet/README.md

 2) **plant_iso.csv**: Leaf samples, 3 columns
 Sample name: Unique ID for the sample which is combination of the elevation and nth number of samples collected at that elevation
 d13C: Stable isotope ratio of Carbon (δ13C)
-d15N: Stable isotop ration of Nitrogen (δ15N)
+d15N: Stable isotope ration of Nitrogen (δ15N)

 ## Other Datasets
-Datasets required to be used in combination with the above two major datasets to replicate the analysis in the manuscript
+Datasets required to be used in combination with the above two major datasets to replicate the analysis in the manuscript.
+This can be found on zenodo

 1) **arthropod_reference.fasta**: Fasta file containing arthropod reference sequences in ecoPCR format
 2) **sequences_arthropoddb.zip**: ecoPCR taxonomy database for arthropods, unzip and place in the same folder as the reference fasta